psf/the-invisibles/content/english/about/_index.md

-By creating this podcast series, we hope for the rest of the Python community to learn more about the underrepresented community members and to appreciate their contribution to the global Python community.
+By creating this podcast series, we hope for the rest of the Python community to learn more about the underrepresented community members and to appreciate their contributions to the global Python community.

 ### About the name "Hidden Figures"